 Video’s precision comes from showing instead of telling.
-It streamlines support, making it easier on both the agent and the customer.
+It streamlines support, making it easier for both the agent and the customer.
 Tickets close earlier in the support process.
 Support personnel can be more productive.
 Plus, videos can be repurposed for future support requests or as knowledge base content.
 It’s a win/win/win.

 Live Video Support

-But sometimes, pre-recorded video just doesn’t cut it, especially when a one-to-one connection is a key part of your customer experience.
+But sometimes, a pre-recorded video just doesn’t cut it, especially when a one-to-one connection is a key part of your customer experience.

-In this use case, video becomes even more powerful.
+In this use case, synchronous video becomes even more powerful.
 Video chat customer service lets you link with customers on the other side of the world to provide them with the same level of care they’d receive walking into a brick-and-mortar location.